smartdevicelink/rpc_builder_app_ios/README.md

 4. Be added to the `Modules.storyboard` storyboard in order to correctly load.
   - When designing your view controller, be sure to use 8px for the vertical and horizontal displacement between views so we have a consistent experience.

-5. Must not interact with any other Module.
+5. Not interact with any other Module.

 6. Be added to `RBModuleViewController`'s class function `moduleClassNames`.
 The new Module should added to this list as their Module name falls alphabetically with all other Modules.
 For an example of how to add this see below: